Fix 2101: Detection Error on Storage Device on Windows 10/11

 Wrapping Up

 The 2101 detection error on storage device may keep you from doing your regular tasks.
-But the fixes we have provided above should help resolve it in no time.
+The potential solutions we’ve provided above may help you address the issue.
 Work your way down the list until you find one that works for your case.

 Share this article to your friends or colleagues who may need it!
 Feel free to share your thoughts as well.
 Do so in the comment section.